 We now set out to describe real transaction patterns of several such platforms to explore how decentralized trade under fixed prices works compared to more flexible prices.
-For seven platforms, we obtained data of all transactions made between 2008 and 2016.21 Each platform has a set of rules on how to trade on them.
-These rules are highly similar to each other on all platforms with one main difference: Prices are fixed to a higher or lower degree.22
+For seven platforms, we obtained data of all transactions made between 2008 and 2016.
+Each platform has a set of rules on how to trade on them.
+These rules are highly similar to each other on all platforms with one crucial difference: Prices are fixed to a higher or lower degree.
+Four platforms strictly fix prices by tying them to hours of service, as the currency is purely time-based.
+The three others only provide recommendations for a possible conversion between hours of service and price, giving more leeway to the sellers to define the price in the artificial currency themselves.
+To be clear, we do not make any causal claim, but only describe how fixed prices are associated with trading patterns.